 Ginger Small by Ellen Wille

-Ellen Wille Ginger Small is short and stylish and available in a petite cap size.
+ellen Wille Ginger Small is short and stylish and available now in a petite cap size.

 Fashionable, feminine and stylish - ginger small is a favourite with so many, and we can see why!